-For Josh Roloff, a building contractor in Fort Collins, Colo., a simple business outing turned his comfortable lifestyle upside down and laid the foundation for Restoration Now—a ministry he started that shows his neighbors God’s heart to redeem as the volunteers rehab dilapidated homes.
+For Josh Roloff, a building contractor in Fort Collins, Colo., a water damage turned his comfortable lifestyle upside down, water damage repair by America’s Restoration Pros helped to restore the home and laid the foundation for Restoration Now—a ministry he started that shows his neighbors God’s heart to redeem as the volunteers rehab dilapidated homes.

 In December 2004 when he was 28, Roloff joined members of Grace Church Presbyterian, then a new PCA church plant in town, on their visit to sites and people who benefited from United Way-sponsored agencies.
 The experience left an indelible impression on his mind—and an irresistible calling in his heart.

 Contrasting the beauty and greatness of Fort Collins, Roloff found homes in various states of disrepair with their impoverished occupants hurting and without hope.
 “Although a number of support agencies exist in our community, they can’t relieve all of their clients’ needs—especially housing issues,” Roloff explains.
 “Sometimes it’s not possible for owners to physically do the work; in almost all cases, they can’t afford the repairs.”

 These needs immediately connected with Roloff, who increasingly desired to apply his skills on “a more humanitarian level.”
 That summer, Grace Church members and other volunteers teamed up for one week to assist people referred to them by the Northern Colorado AIDS Project.
 Team participants also included members of First Presbyterian Church in Chattanooga, Tenn., and Christ Presbyterian in Olive Branch, Miss., both PCA congregations.